 WALLS & CEILINGS INDUSTRY DRUG-FREE WORKPLACE POLICY

-_____________________________, hereinafter referred to as the Company, shall be defined in this policy to include corporations, partnerships, and sole proprietorships.
+[Contractor], hereinafter referred to as the Company, shall be defined in this policy to include corporations, partnerships, and sole proprietorships.
 The nature of the construction industry requires that all employees be in a condition to perform their jobs safely and efficiently, free from any impairment caused by alcohol or drugs.
 Being in an industry where the responsibility and alertness of each employee is necessary in order to maintain a safe environment, the Company must have a greater concern for employee alcohol and drug use than other employers.
 The Carpenters Union, the Painters Union, the Plasterers Union and the Laborers Union, hereinafter referred to as the Union, the Associated Wall and Ceiling Contractors, and the Company are firmly committed to eliminating all of the problems associated with employee alcohol and drug abuse.

 The Company also recognizes the need to avoid unnecessary intrusion into employee's private lives and to assure employee privacy and confidentiality to the greatest extent possible.
 In addition, the Company acknowledges that some cases of substance abuse must also be dealt with as illnesses requiring medical treatment, not only as personnel problems.
 Lastly, the Union, the Associated Wall and Ceiling Contractors and the Company believe that the goals of its alcohol and drug policy should include education, prevention, and rehabilitation.
 To achieve these objectives, all the Company employees must adhere to each of the following rules and regulations: